datacamp/python-live-training-template/README.md

 3. Upload your images, gifs, or any other assets you want to use in the notebook in the `assets` folder.
 4. Check out the notebooks templates in the `notebooks` folder, and keep the template you want for your session while deleting all remaining ones.
 5. Preview your desired notebook, press on "Open in Colabs" extension - and start developing your content in colabs _(which will act as the solution code to the session)_.  :warning: **Important** :warning: Your progress will **not** be saved on Google Colabs since it's a temporary link.
 To save your progress, make sure to press on `File`, `Save a copy in GitHub` and follow remaining prompts.
 You can also download the notebook locally and develop the content there as long you test out that the syntax works on Colabs as well.
-6. Once your notebooks is ready to go, create an empty version of the Notebook to be filled out by you and learners during the session, end the file name with `_learners.ipynb`.
+6. Once your notebooks is ready to go, give it the name `session_name_solution.ipynb` create an empty version of the Notebook to be filled out by you and learners during the session, end the file name with `session_name_learners.ipynb`.
 7. Create Colabs links for both sessions and save them in notebooks :tada: